mpalmer79/VeriFlow/docs/build.md

 1. Inspect the repo first.
    - Read the current backend and frontend structure fully.
    - Identify the actual files for:
-     - records detail page
-     - frontend API client/types
      - document routes
+     - record routes
+     - evidence storage helper
      - document service
-     - evidence storage
+     - audit payload builders
      - config/settings
      - migrations
+     - frontend API helpers/types
+     - current record detail page
      - tests
-   - Confirm the existing UI path where document verify/reject actions already live.
+   - Confirm the current upload, verify, integrity-check, and delete flows before changing them.

 2. Preserve the current architecture.
    - Keep FastAPI + SQLAlchemy + local evidence storage
    - Keep Next.js app structure as-is
    - Do not introduce cloud storage
    - Do not introduce background workers
+   - Do not redesign auth architecture
-   - Do not redesign the entire frontend
+   - Do not redesign the frontend

 3. Prefer modifying existing files.
-   - Avoid duplicate components
+   - Avoid duplicate components and helpers
-   - Reuse existing patterns for API calls, UI state, error handling, and tables/cards
+   - Reuse existing patterns for API calls, UI state, error handling, and audit events

-4. No fake UX.
-   - Do not expose a “Verify” happy path in the UI for metadata-only documents as if they were real uploaded evidence
-   - The UI must reflect whether a document has stored content
-   - Integrity status must reflect actual backend results

-5. Keep security and correctness ahead of convenience.
+4. Keep security and correctness ahead of convenience.
+   - Do not expose raw filesystem paths
-   - Do not trust filename extension alone
+   - Do not stream files without access control
-   - Do not expose absolute storage paths to users
+   - Do not allow file deletion outside the managed storage root
-   - Do not let deletion leave silent orphan files where avoidable
+   - Do not weaken existing integrity semantics

+5. No fake UX.
+   - Do not expose a “download” or “view” action unless the backend route actually serves stored content securely
+   - Do not show content actions for metadata-only documents as if they were upload-backed evidence

 6. No half-finished migration work.
    - If schema changes are needed, add a proper incremental Alembic revision